dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 When designing the rules for `ref` fields on `readonly` instances in a vacuum the rules can be validly designed such that the above is legal or illegal.
 Essentially `readonly` can validly be deep through a `ref` field or it can apply only to the `ref`.
-Applying only to the `ref` prevents ref re-assignment but allows normal assignment which changes the referred to value.
+Applying only to the `ref` prevents ref reassignment but allows normal assignment which changes the referred to value.

 This design does not exist in a vacuum though, it is designing rules for types that already effectively have `ref` fields.
 The most prominent of which, `Span<T>`, already has a strong dependency on `readonly` not being deep here.
 Its primary scenario is the ability to assign to the `ref` field through a `readonly` instance.